17 Confident Ways to Say What You Really Think

 Ekaterina Pereslavtseva

-4. Be mindful of your body language: Project confidence.
+4. Be mindful of your body language and project confidence.

 Envato Elements